XPRNetwork/grant-framework/applications/snipcoins_protocol.md

 > Describe your project in detail, include any screenshots or designs.
 What problem does it solve?
 What is the current state of the project?
 >
 > Snipcoins Protocol is a blockchain-based social media project that aims to provide a decentralized platform for crypto enthusiasts, content creators, and Web3
-> projects to connect, share and engage with each other while also earning rewards for their contributions.
+> projects which allows them to connect, share and engage with each other while also earning rewards for their contributions.

 > Snipcoins Protocol aims to solve several problems associated with traditional social media platforms, including lack of transparency, centralized control, and limited monetization opportunities for content creators.
 > The Snipcoins Protocol uses on-chain verification to help prevent impersonation on the platform by ensuring that each user's account is linked to their unique wallet @name.